-3. Make music that’s authentic
+3. Make music that’s authentically yours

 5. Be polite and persistent

-3. Don’t send attachments in a cold email
+8. Don’t send attachments in a cold email

-Send a link to your track, or better yet, simply introduce yourself and ask them if they would be interested in receiving a link to your music – if they say “yes,” then you’ve started a dialogue.
-Also, golden rule of thumb is always link a WAV over a MP3.
+Send a link to your track, or better yet, simply introduce yourself and ask them if they’d be interested in receiving a link to your music.
+If they say “yes,” then you’ve started a dialogue.
+Make sure to always link to a WAV file instead of an MP3.

 9. Don’t submit music that isn’t exactly within the requested genre or style